tysliu/crypto-org-assignment/README.md

 ### Overview
 - The observer node is set up using AWS / Terraform / Helm
-- **Note**: I was unable to start the node but was able to complete the infrastructure code
+- **Note**: I was unable to start the node but was able to complete the infrastructure code.
+I've attached the node startup error log in `crypto-node.log`.

 ### Implementation Details
 - **Infrastructure Components**: